How to Choose Data Recovery Software

 What actually matters when you pick a tool, and how the popular options differ.

-- A real free scan and preview lets you verify before paying.
+A real free scan

 Why the free scan is the real test